SemionV/dory/devlog.md

 # Development log

+**03.01.22**
+* Start of experimenting with modern game engine architectures.
+I will try Entity Component System pattern and Data-Oriented programmking practics.
+* Next step is to try a high performance ECS framwork called bitECS

 **29.12.22**
 * Move rendering context management out of Renderer's scope, so that View can customize and control the context
 * Add SceneView class to manage rendering of Scene.
 Engine will have set of views, each view will render to a specific viewport with a specific Renderer and will manage the order of scene rendering as well as optimizations and logic.